VolkovLabs/volkovlabs.io/blog/2022-08-14-customize-grafana/index.md

 ## Default theme​

-There are two types of people in this world: people with the Light theme preference or the Dark one.
+There are two types of people in this world: people with the `Light` theme preference and the `Dark` one.
 Grafana started with dark colors, initially designed to provide for observability demand.

 ![You can set the default theme to be either Light or Dark](theme.png)

-The Light option was introduced in version 7 and became equally famous as the Dark one.
+The `Light` option was introduced in version 7 and became equally famous as the Dark one.
 This is the only setting that is configurable in a user profile.
 You can, however, make the UI style coherent by specifying the default theme for the whole Docker container by clearly assigning a value to the following environment variable:

 ```docker
 ENV GF_USERS_DEFAULT_THEME=light